zephyrproject-rtos/zephyr/samples/net/lwm2m_client/README.rst

 - :file:`prj.conf`
   This is the standard default config.

+- :file:`overlay-ot.conf`
+  This overlay config can be added for OpenThread support.

 - :file:`overlay-dtls.conf`
   This overlay config can be added for DTLS support via MBEDTLS.